-Voter ID
+VOTER ID

-- All voters must show a form of ID:
+All voters must show a form of ID:

-- o Iowa Driver's License
+- · Iowa Driver's License

-- o Iowa Non-Operator's ID
+- · Iowa Non-Operators ID

-- o U.S. Passport
+- US Passport

 - Military ID

 - Veteran's ID

 - Voter ID Card

+- · Tribal ID Card / Document

-- Voters that do not have the necessary ID may have another voter of the precinct attest to their identity and residence, and will be allowed to cast a regular ballot.
-Additionally, any voter may prove identification using Election Day Registration documents.
+- In 2018, voters that do not have the necessary ID will be asked to sign an Oath of Identification and will be allowed to cast a regular ballot.

-- Any voter that does not have a driver's license or non-operator's ID issued by the Iowa

-Department of Transportation will be issued a Voter ID Card for free, automatically, in
+- Any voter that does not have a driver's license or non-operator's ID issued by the Iowa Department of Transportation will be issued a Voter ID Card for free, automatically, in the mail.

-the mail.